cyhap/cpp-boilerplate/readme.md

 make code_coverage
 ```
 This generates a index.html page in the build/coverage sub-directory that can be viewed locally in a web browser.

+## Group discussions summary
+Discussion regarding build history:
+There were no build errors in the part2 of the assignment after implementations.
+So no major build related updates were needed.

+Discussion regarding coverage history:
+Coverage was 100% for this repository after a successful build.
+Coverage details are mentioned in the results repository.

+Discussion regarding improved tests:
+Currently the code base aligns with the class deisgn and is not complex enough for more test functions to be required.

+But in case this project is extended to its greater functionality, i.e. tuning of gain parameters or update time units,
+there would be many more tests that would be needed to ensure the credibility of the program.